XioZ/ada-zalix-website/README.md

-# 4.3 Does star power translate to higher ratings?
+# 4.3 Star Power: Movie Start = Higher Rating?

 We want to understand the relationship between the presence of star actors and movie ratings, for that, we perform a linear regression to see how each actor contributes to the movie ratings